 Even College Board’s College Scholarship Service Profile (CSS), a college financial aid application meant to help students pay for college, requires a fee.
 For the 2021/2022 school year, the price is $25 for the first report sent and an additional $16 for each additional college receiving the information.

 The College Board’s Revenue And Profits

-Due to the College Board’s monopoly in administering exams, they generated $1.1 billion of revenue in 2017 and likely generated over $1 billion in revenue in 2019.
+Due to the College Board’s monopoly in administering exams, they generated over $1.1 billion of revenue in 2017 and likely generated over $1.2 billion in revenue in 2020.

 The College Board has grown operating profit margin to roughly 14%.
 Therefore, the College Board is expected to make $150 – $160 million in profits for 2019.
 Finally, the College Board also has over $1.1 billion in cash and investments according to public records.

 See the College Board’s financials below.